-When a eUE supports dual stack operation and the eCM operating in IPv4 mode requests both - eUE DHCPv4 server option and eUE DHCPv6 server option - the eCM's DHCP server can use the DHCP Option CL_V4OPTION_IP_PREF to indicate a preference.
-This DHCP option is specified in [CL-CANN-DHCP-Reg].
+For a DSS capable eUE, when the eCM is operating in IPv4 mode and the eUE requests both DHCPv4 server option and DHCPv6 server option, the eCM's DHCP server MUST use the DHCP Option CL_V4OPTION_IP_PREF to indicate a preference.
+This DHCP option is specified in [CANN-DHCP-Reg].